auradar/au_4d_radar/README.md

 ========

 ## Introduction
->au_4d_radar is a collection of ROS2 packages supporting 4D Radar Sensors.
+au_4d_radar is a collection of ROS2 packages supporting 4D Radar Sensors.
->This program has been tested on ubuntu 22.04 ROS2 humble.
+This program has been tested on ubuntu 22.04 ROS2 humble.
+Supports automatic connection and communication functions without having to set the IP of each component in a local network environment.

 ## How to build the au_4d_radar